BMW iX engines, drive and performance

 The battery pack weighs about 650kg on its own, but because that weight is concentrated so low in the car it not only gives the iX lots of extra strength, it also lowers the centre of gravity – which is further good news for stability when driving round corners.
 The iX does roll a little, but it’s not excessive and is actually preferable to a totally stiff suspension setup – it rides beautifully, making short work of most bumps and absorbing them well.

-Real thought’s been given to balancing the electric drive systems, too.
+Real thought has been given to balancing the electric drive systems, too.
 Slip the drive selector into its ‘B’ mode and you can drive on just one pedal for most of the time, while an integrated control unit ensures that the brake pedal feels consistent throughout its travel – unlike some rivals, where you can feel a distinct change between regenerative and friction braking.
+The brakes of the M70 model could do with a touch more bite, though, as they struggle a bit with the sheer pace of this version.